rikkimax/twp-d/manuscript/content/gettingstarted/community/IRC/introduction.md

 ### Internet Relay Chat
 Internet Relay Chat (IRC) for short has been with the internet since the dawn of it.
 Originating from Bulletin Board systems back in the 80's.
 It features a light weight text based protocol.
 Enabling anyone to read and write it.

 When working with it by hand, it is possible to communicate to an IRC server using only a telnet client successfully.
-Because of this there are IRC clients on everything from an Apple II to a Blackbury smart phone.
+Because of this there are IRC clients on everything from an Apple II to a Blackberry smart phone.

 A group of IRC servers is called a network.
-The network can be split up randomly called a netsplit.
+The network can be split up randomly called a net split.
 These splits should repair themselves within a few minutes and are normal.
-Quite often a seperate program operating 'services' will connect as a server to the network.
+Quite often a separate program operating 'services' will connect as a server to the network.

 Services are systems that provide user authentication and management of the IRC network in general.
 They are designed to aid all members of the network.

 Operators or opers for short, are people who administrate the network in general.
 Any one of them can perform an IP ban or do anything to you upon the network as they wish.

-Of note is the MIRC IRC client[^MIRCurl].
-It is one of the most common (trialware $20 USD) IRC client.
+Of note is the Mirc IRC client[^MIRCurl].
+It is one of the most common (trial-ware $20 USD) IRC client.
 There are others such as KVirc[^KVircurl] which is open source.

 [^MIRCurl]: http://www.mirc.com/index.html
 [^KVircurl]: http://www.kvirc.net/